-If you’re getting a service for free, you’re not a customer, you are the product.
+If you are getting a service for free, you are not a customer, you are the product.

 This information can be put to a number of uses such as helping big companies know how to more effectively market to consumers, or to present personalised advertising to you.
-For example, if you express an interest in cheese burgers and you might be shown McDonald’s advertising or if you like sneakers you’ll get Nike.
+For example, if you express an interest in cheeseburgers and you might be shown McDonald’s advertising or if you like sneakers, you will get Nike.

 This tracking is accomplished using a number of technologies and code built into the websites that you visit.

-Cookies, not the delicious baked variety, are a small piece of data stored on your computer than can be used to track your activity and personal information on the internet.
-The way it works is when you access a website for the first time a cookie is stored on your computer, you then continue to browse the internet, all the while the cookies can be storing your browsing information, and when you return to the website that originally created the cookie it is sent back with the data it has stored in between visits.
+Cookies, not the delicious baked variety, are a small piece of data stored on your computer that can be used to track your activity and personal information on the Internet.
+The way it works is when you access a website for the first time a cookie is stored on your computer, you then continue to browse the Internet, all the while the cookies can be storing your browsing information, and when you return to the website that originally created the cookie it is sent back with the data it has stored in-between visits.
 Cookies do have completely legitimate uses, such as when you visit Facebook and the site remembers you are already logged in.
-Cookies can also not install viruses or malware on to your computer, but they can be used to compile long term records of your browsing history and your form content entries, such as phone numbers, addresses and even credit card numbers.
+Cookies can also not install viruses or malware onto your computer, but they can be used to compile long-term records of your browsing history and your form content entries, such as phone numbers, addresses, and even credit card numbers.

 - Super Cookies